laminlabs/bionty-base/docs/index.md

 :end-line: 4
 ```

+_Data model for biology._

-A performant & typed API for interacting with biological entities.
+A performant API for interacting with biological entities.
 Normalize metadata against established scientific standards with ease.

 Current backends: